 Lord Abbett manages a wide range of equity investment products, including growth, core, and value-oriented products.
 Some approaches focus on specific capitalization ranges-micro cap, small cap, mid cap, and large cap.
 Other approaches look for investment opportunities in more than one capitalization category or across all capitalization levels.
 Lord Abbett manages both domestic and international equity strategies.
-Lord Abbett's investment approach at its core is based on a belief in active management and risk controls.
-This belief is grounded in a foundation of fundamental and quantitative research.

-Investments in equity markets are subject to many risks, including the risk of general market fluctuations and company-specific changes in profitability.
+Investments in equity markets are subject to many risks, including the risk of general market fluctuations and companyspecific changes in profitability.
 Also, small and micro cap company securities tend to be more sensitive to changing economic conditions and tend to be more volatile and less liquid than equity securities of larger companies.
 In addition, investments in foreign companies may be adversely affected by political, economic, and social volatility, lack of transparency or inadequate regulatory and accounting standards, inadequate exchange control regulations, foreign taxes, higher transaction and other costs, and delays in settlement.